 The overall project site does contain REF, woodland areas, and elements of the GI Plan; the site is required to provide bioretention and infiltration per the approved SWM concept letter.
-Open space requirements will be reviewed with subsequent development applications.
-The previous SDP approved impacts to REF for infrastructure only (SWM and road crossings).
-This PPS approves three new impacts to on-site 100-foot stream buffers for the two trail connections and one road tie-in grading area.
+Open space requirements will be addressed by the Development Review Division of the Prince George's County Planning Department.
+The previous SDP approved impacts to REF for infrastructure (SWM and road crossings) only.
+This PPS application requests three new impacts to on-site 100-foot stream buffers for the two proposed trail connections and one road tie-in grading area.